ildikoholicza-eng/digital-marketing-analytics.sql/README.md

 Currently learning: • Tableau • Advanced SQL for marketing data • Marketing KPI dashboards

-I’m particularly interested in opportunities where I can contribute to data
+I’m particularly interested in opportunities where I can contribute to data-driven marketing teams, e-commerce growth, and marketing performance analysis.